dunningrb/simple-sports-simulator/README.md

 ### Running the Simulation

+    1. Open a command-line session.
+    2. Cd to the directory where you have cloned this project.
+    3. Activate your virtual environment.
-If running on Windows:
-    * Edit settings.py to get the correct path strings for Windows.
+    4. If running on Windows: Edit settings.py to get the correct path strings for Windows.

-Open a command-line terminal and run the following command:
+    5. Run: pip install -r requirements.txt

-    $> python runner.py
+    6. Run: python runner.py epl-2020-21.yaml   [or, python3]
+    7. You should see the simulation menu.
+Choose options at will.

+For a given simulation, a results.txt file is created in the repository root directory.
+This fill is read by the simulation when you restart the program.
+If you want to begin a simulation from scratch, either rename or delete the associated results.txt file.

 ### Basic Idea